akononovicius/anomalous-diffusion-in-nonlinear-transformations-of-the-noisy-voter-model/README.md

 # Anomalous diffusion in nonlinear transformations of the noisy voter model

-This repository contains Python (Jupyter Notebooks), C and Shell code, which was used to generate figures in a forthcoming paper [1].
+This repository contains Python (Jupyter Notebooks), C and Shell code, which was used to generate figures in [1].

 All C programs are contained within `crun` directory.
 They can be compiled by running `crun/compile-all.sh` script (dependencies: GCC, GSL).
 After